dptools/process_offsite_audio/README.md

 	* Make sure audio, transcript, and video CSVs are being imported (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv)
 	* Decide which features we want to display from each
 	* Create config files on the UI and ensure colormap bounds make sense for each feature shown
-	* First config for looking at core audio, video, and transcript QC features together has been drafted - can be reviewed once the CSV import is set up by DPACC, then we can iterate on configs (also making more detailed ones for each individual modality?)
+	* First config for looking at core audio, video, and transcript QC features together has been drafted, but need to split it out into more detailed configs for each modality individually instead.
+Can then also further refine boundaries, color scheme, etc.
 * Set protocol for communication with sites
 	* What happens when sites have mistakes with file naming/organization conventions?
 	* What happens when sites are missing data or don't complete a necessary manual review?
 	* What happens when sites upload poor quality data?
 	* Who will be in charge of all of this?
-* Set protocol for communication with TranscribeMe
+* Set protocol for communication with TranscribeMe (this can also be discussed at 4/4 meeting with TranscribeMe reps!)
 	* On both sides, who will be receiving any automated communication about SFTP uploads?
 	* What happens when TranscribeMe does not upload a transcript we are expecting for an extended period?
 	* What happens when a transcript has enough issues that it needs to be redone?